 Since their worldwide debut at the 2007 Catalog in Motion Show, Fretz Hammers have become a staple of the industry, and the hammer of choice for those who are doing traditional forming on a jewelry-sized scale.
 Thousands of Fretz Hammers are out in the world now, each of them with 420 stainless heads, oil-finished padauk handles, and a perfect, almost magical balance in the hand when you pick them up.

-"The Magic Hammer" now resides at the Fretz Gallery and Workshop in Bucksport, Maine.
-I had the opportunity to visit Bill’s gallery last year, and found myself so mesmerized at the sculpture that I asked Bill if we could share it on the blog.
+“The Magic Hammer” now resides at the Fretz Gallery and Workshop in Bucksport, Maine.
+I had the opportunity to visit Bill’s gallery last year, and found myself so mesmerized at the sculpture that I asked Bill if we could share it here on The Studio.
 Here are some words from Bill Fretz on his work of art:

 Hans would present his own special “Magic Hammer” to beginning craftsmen who were having trouble planishing.
 The “Magic Hammer” solved all difficulties.
 Beginning students of Hans were required to planish low domed plates in bronze with the flat side of the hammer till they were absolutely flat.
 This is very challenging first project.

 My sculpture took liberties with the project and replaced the plate with a forged bracelet.